andyhorn/flutter_resizable_container/README.md

 * Nest as many `ResizableContainer`s as you want
 * Configure each child's initial size, minimum size, and/or maximum size
 * Customize the width and color of the divider(s) between children
+* Programmatically change the ratios of the children at any time

 ## Getting started